 How is a urine infection confirmed?

 A sample of urine is needed to confirm the diagnosis.
 Urine normally has no germs (bacteria) present, or only very few.
-A urine infection can be confirmed by urine tests that detect bacteria and/or the effects of infection in the urine.
+A urine infection can be confirmed by urine tests which detect bacteria and/or the effects of infection in the urine.

 Young children - the usual way is to catch some urine in the specimen bottle whilst they are passing urine.
 Just be ready with the open bottle as the child passes urine.
 (Be careful not to touch the open rim of the bottle with your fingers, as this may contaminate the specimen with bacteria from your fingers.)